 How does probate work?

-Probate is the process by which the circuit court which confirms the validity of a deceased person’s will and distributes their assets according to their instructions.
+Probate is the process by which the circuit court confirms the validity of a deceased person’s will and distributes their assets according to their instructions.
 The court does this through a series of three sequential steps:

 Each of these phases has steps within it that must be completed according to state law.
 For more information on each of these phases, read The Probate Process in Virginia: An Overview.